 Truly, truly, I say to you, if you ask the Father for anything in My name, He will give it to you.
-Until now you have asked for nothing in My name; ask and you will receive, so that your joy may be made full.
+Until now you have asked for nothing in My name; ask and you will receive, so that your joy may be made full. -John 16:23-24

----John 16:23-24

-gave us.
+In the same way the Spirit also helps our weakness; for we do not know how to pray as we should, but the Spirit Himself intercedes for us with groanings too deep for words. -Romans 8:26 gave us.
 Jesus tells us to ask the Father for whatever we need, but to do so in His name (John 16:23-24).
 We are like young teenagers out shopping with mom's credit card; her name is on the card because she has the good credit and she pays the bill.
 Our name, like that of a 14-year old, is not found on any spiritual credit card that would enable us to walk out of the store with a new pair of shoes.
 Jesus, on the other hand, is the Name above all names (Ephesians 1:21), and there is salvation in no other name.
 His is the only name in Heaven or Earth by which people can be saved (Acts 4:12).
 The name of Jesus empowers and backs up our prayer requests.